Who’s in Control When You Play Blackjack?

 Casinos make it easy for players to get access to betting money.
 Playing on credit is relatively easy to establish.
 Lose all your cash?
 No problem there are plenty of ATM and “credit card to cash” machines conveniently located throughout a casino.

 The casinos engineer the environment in a casino to make it easy for a player to feel good about his losses.
 In this exciting, no holds barred, everything is fast-and-fun casino atmosphere it’s

 easy for a player to bet more, to spend more, and to lose more.

 It seems like the cards are stacked pretty much in the casino’s favor when you play blackjack.
 However, the fact is that you have control over your destiny for the most part, and not the casino.

 Minimize the Casino’s Edge

 You control how much or how little the casino’s edge is against you by your playing and betting skill level.
-Just by learning the basic playing strategy, which is a set of rules that tell you when to hit, stand, double down, pair split or surrender, you can reduce the casino’s edge to less than 1%.
-If you are selective and only play blackjack games with the best rules, you can cut the casino’s edge to a half a percent of less.
-Moreover, if you learn to increase your bets only when there is an excess of high value cards vs. low value cards in the remaining unplayed cards (i.e. learn a simple card counting technique like Speed Count), you can actually swing the edge in your favor.
+Just by learning the basic playing strategy, which is a set of rules that tell you when to hit, stand, double down, pair split, or surrender, you can reduce the casino’s edge to less than 1%.
+If you are selective and only play blackjack games with the best rules, you can cut the casino’s edge to a half a percent or less.
+Moreover, if you learn to increase your bets only when there is an excess of high-value cards vs. low-value cards in the remaining unplayed cards (i.e. learn a simple card counting technique like Speed Count), you can actually swing the edge in your favor.

 You control your emotions in the casino.
 Don’t let the exciting atmosphere lull you into playing above your means.
 Go easy on the ‘free drinks’ and learn to accept your losses.
 Even the best blackjack players in the world can’t win every session.
 Just stay focused on staying in control, and avoid the casino temptations that can quickly separate you from your money.